Architecture

 4b.
 DOPS Runtime (@dojops/runtime)

-The DOPS runtime processes .dops module files — a declarative format combining YAML frontmatter with markdown prompt sections.
-Each .dops file defines a complete tool: input/output schemas, file specs, prompt templates, and metadata.
+The DOPS runtime processes .dops skill files, a declarative format combining YAML frontmatter with markdown prompt sections.
+Raw content generation with Context7 integration.

 | Section | Purpose |